holidayextras/partner-api-examples/README.md

 # partner-api-examples

-Worked examples in different languages of how to integrate with Holiday Extras Partner API
+A collection of code snippets containing examples of how to integrate with Holiday Extras Partner API.